Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Over/under insights

-- Dallas played eight games with more than 51.5 points scored, its current matchup's over/under, last year.
+- Dallas and its opponent combined to score over 51.5 points, the current matchup's total, in eight of 16 games last season.

-- Last season, five of Philadelphia's 16 matchups went over 51.5 total points scored.
+- Philadelphia's games went over 51.5 total points scored in five of 16 matchups last year.

-- These teams averaged a combined 45.6 points per game a season ago, 5.9 less points than the total of 51.5 set for this matchup.
+- These teams averaged a combined 45.6 points per game a season ago, 5.9 fewer points than the over/under of 51.5 set for this game.

 - The Cowboys and the Eagles saw their opponents average a combined 4.2 more points per game last season than the over/under of 51.5 set for this matchup.

-- The average point total for Cowboys games last year was 2.6 less points than the total of 51.5 in this matchup.
+- The Cowboys' average point total in outings last year was 48.9, 2.6 points less than the over/under in this game.

-- The average over/under in Eagles games in 2020 was 5.6 less points than the point total of 51.5 for this outing.
+- Eagles games in 2020 averaged an over/under of 45.9 points, 5.6 less than the point total in this matchup.

 Cowboys stats and trends

-- The Cowboys were favored by 3 points or more five times last season, and covered the spread in one of those games.
+- The Cowboys were favored by 3.5 points or more last season twice, and failed to cover both times.

-- A total of nine of Dallas' games last season hit the over.
+- Last season, the combined scoring went over the point total nine times in Dallas' games.

-- Dallas was 4-4 against the spread and 6-2 overall last season when the team notched more than 26.1 points.
+- Dallas was 4-4 against the spread and 6-2 overall in games when it scored over 26.1 points last season.

-- In games that Dallas picked up more than 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.
+- When Dallas churned out over 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.

-- The Cowboys turned the ball over 26 times last year, seven more turnovers than the Eagles forced (19).
+- Last year the Cowboys turned the ball over 26 times, seven more than the Eagles' takeaways (19).

 - Click over to SISportsbook and get the latest odds on this matchup.